IX Corps (Union army): Overland Campaign

 General Willcox resumed command of the corps on January 17, 1864, relieving General Potter; on January 26, Parke relieved Willcox, who then took command of the 2nd Division.

 General Burnside was again assigned to duty as commander of his old corps, which was ordered to Annapolis, Maryland, for reorganization.
-In April, the corps was composed of the four divisions of Thomas G. Stevenson, Potter, Willcox, and Ferrero, the latter division being composed wholly of African-American troops.
+In April, the corps was composed of the four divisions of Thomas G. Stevenson, Potter, Willcox, and Edward Ferrero, the latter division being composed wholly of African-American troops.
 The corps numbered 19,331 present for duty, with 42 pieces of field artillery; but this number was soon increased, the morning reports of May 10 showing a strength of 32,708.
 In addition to the four divisions, with their two batteries each, there was a brigade of reserve artillery of six batteries and a provisional brigade of heavy artillerymen and dismounted cavalry.
 In all, there were 42 regiments of infantry, and 14 batteries of light artillery.
 Ferrero's Colored Division had never been under fire, while many of the white regiments in the corps were newly organized, or had served previously on garrison duty only.
 In the ranks of the old regiments were many recruits and conscripts.

-In the Overland Campaign, Ulysses S. Grant launched a major offensive against Robert E. Lee starting in May, 1864.
+In the Overland Campaign (May to June 1864), Ulysses S. Grant launched a major offensive against Robert E. Lee starting in May, 1864.
 His command in Northern Virginia consisted of the Army of the Potomac, under Maj.
-Gen. George G. Meade, and the IX Corps operating separately, reporting directly to Grant.
+Gen. George G. Meade, and the IX Corps operating independently, reporting directly to Grant.
 Burnside technically outranked Meade and objected to receiving commands from a junior officer.
 By the time of the Battle of North Anna, however, Grant acknowledged that this arrangement was ineffective and he convinced Burnside, along with General Parke, his chief of staff, to waive the question of their superiority of rank over Meade.
 On May 25, the IX Corps was assigned to the Army of the Potomac.

-In the Battle of the Wilderness the corps lost 240 killed, 1,232 wounded, 168 missing; total, 1,640; and, at Spotsylvania, 486 killed, 2,119 wounded, 469 missing; total, 3,146; the heaviest loss at Spotsylvania Court House occurring in the action of May 12.
+In the Battle of the Wilderness (May 5–7, 1864) the corps lost 240 killed, 1,232 wounded, 168 missing; total, 1,640; and, at Spotsylvania, 486 killed, 2,119 wounded, 469 missing; total, 3,146; the heaviest loss at Spotsylvania Court House (May 8-21, 1864) occurring in the action of May 12.
 The corps assaulted the right, eastern, flank of the "Mule Shoe" salient.
 General Stevenson was killed at Spotsylvania on May 10, and Maj.
 Gen. Thomas L. Crittenden, formerly commander of the XXI Corps, was assigned to the command of Stevenson's (1st) Division.